Volt Austria

 National sections of Volt Europa.
 The borders of the European Union are shown in red.

-Volt Austria (short name: Volt; Volt Österreich) is a social liberal political party in Austria and the Austrian chapter of Volt Europa, a progressive and Eurofederalist pan-European political party and movement.
+Volt Austria (short name: Volt; Volt Österreich) is a social liberal political party in Austria and the Austrian chapter of Volt Europa, a progressive and federalist European political alliance.

 Policies

 Volt advocates a common European approach to challenges such as the climate crisis, migration, digitalisation and security.
 In its programme, the party advocates strengthening the EU and the European Parliament, achieving climate neutrality, a Europe-wide minimum wage and an EU army.
 The party also wants to promote citizen participation.

 European policy

 Volt is in favour of introducing additional EU-wide transnational lists for elections to the European Parliament, strengthening the European Parliament and replacing the unanimity principle in the European Council with a majority vote to prevent blockades.

 Transport policy

 The party wants to promote and expand public transport for commuters and invest more in electromobility.